Z0m6ie/CarND_P2_Traffic_Signs/README.md

 [image11]: ./test_images/thirty.JPG "web image 4"
 [image12]: ./test_images/xthing.jpg "web image 5"

+[image13]: ./softmax.jpg "softmax predictions"

 ---
 ## Writeup

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](add link)
+You're reading it! and here is a link to my [project code](https://github.com/Z0m6ie/CarND_P2_Traffic_Signs/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration